Real-time forecasting within soccer matches through a Bayesian lens: Results and Discussion

 As a last piece of discussion in this section, we look at the performance of the proposed approach for two specific games of different flavours.
 For each game, the model is trained on the data of all other matches before it, and the in-game forecasting is done on a minute-by-minute basis.

-The first game we discuss was played between Manchester United and Everton, at the home ground of the former.
-It was a low-scoring match with a solitary goal being scored towards the end.
+The first game we discuss was played between Chelsea and Portsmouth, at the home ground of the former.
+It was a back and forth match with a goal towards the end, giving Chelsea the win.
 This case study demonstrates the ability of our model to accurately forecast the outcome by considering a variety of factors, including team ratings and time-varying covariates to understand the flow of the game.
-The within-game forecasting of the win probabilities for the two teams is displayed in \Cref{fig:case1}.
+The within-game forecasting of the win probabilities and the 95\% credible intervals for the two teams is displayed in \Cref{fig:case1}.